-Their latest update to the product, intriguingly named “Vision”, is extremely cool tech: A weighing scale and an AI camera equipped with computer vision algorithms record the weight and the type of food as it is thrown into the bin (for example, 30 grams of steak, 500 grams of fries).
-The member of staff then selects an option from a touchscreen on the wall above to indicate the reason for the waste (for example, kitchen error or a customer complaint).
+One of their products is super convenient: a weighing scale and an AI camera equipped with computer vision algorithms record the weight and the type of food as it is thrown into the bin (for example, 30 grams of steak, 500 grams of fries).
+The staff member then selects an option from a touchscreen on the wall above to indicate the reason for the waste (for example, kitchen error or a customer complaint).

 The result is data that, if used well, can cut food waste in half.

-Unlike most of the tech on this list, Too Good To Go is something you can start using right now.
+Unlike most of the tech on this list, Too Good To Go is a service you can start using right now.
 Simply download their app to find participating food vendors near you.